9/16 -- Room Parent Training & PTA Meeting, 6:30 pm, SCRA

 9/30--10/4 -- Walk-n-Roll Week

-Here's the SCOOP on Ice Cream Challenge Participation---
+Here's the Scoop on the Ice Cream Challenge---

 Games + crafts + food = Family Fun!

 This event is a free and open to all of the Escondido community to enjoy, sponsored by PTA.

 CELEBRATE WALK and ROLL TO SCHOOL WEEK with the Escondido Elementary School Community from September 30th through October 4th.

 Everyone is encouraged to participate!
 Walk, bike, scoot, skateboard, take the bus, or carpool to school all week and enjoy interacting with friends and neighbors along the way, get some exercise, and reduce traffic and air pollution.
 If you need any suggestions coming up with a safe route, please contact Kara Baker (firstname.lastname@example.org) or take a look at the map of suggested safe routes (English, Spanish).